-On March 21, 1977, the activities of the foundation were begun, resulting in a founding board composed of Gosse Jensma, Alexander Maas, Hans van Oort, Edu Massink, and Albert Dalmeijer.
+On March 21, 1977, the activities of the foundation had begun, resulting in a founding board composed of Gosse Jensma, Alexander Maas, Hans van Oort, Edu Massink, and Albert Dalmeijer.
 At the next meeting, the founding board was partly replaced by freshmen, resulting in the first official S.V.I.I.B.
-Board , beginning on May 2, 1977.
+Board, beginning on May 2, 1977.
 The founding board’s first task was to sign the official Memorandum of Association on May 27, 1977.

 Subsequent boards raised the S.V.I.I.B.
 Association to higher levels.
 On June 23, 1986, these efforts were rewarded when the association was awarded A-status, the highest status the university can award to an active association.
 It was also the year the first Management Week was organised.
-In 1987, the first almanac was published, and the first International Business Study, as we know it today, was organised.
+In 1987, the first almanac was published, and the first STAR Erasmus Consulting, as we know it today, was organised.

 In addition, several daughter associations (Dutch: disputen) were established.
 In random order, they are Markant for the Marketing Department, Impuls for Business Information Management students, Femus for those studying finance, Strategion for the strategy students, and so forth.

 BActive was founded in December 2000 by several students of the then-new programme in International Business Administration.
-At this point, the programme was part of both FBK and FEW; hence, it also initially involved cooperation between Sviib and the Economic Faculty Association Rotterdam (EFR).
+At this point, the programme was part of both FBK (now RSM) and FEW (now ESE); hence, it also initially involved cooperation between Sviib and the Economic Faculty Association Rotterdam (EFR).
 In September 2003, FEW pulled out and the programme continued under the name FBK.
 After paying a small sum to the EFR, BActive continued under the supervision of Sviib alone.